Mealman1551/ADC-build-repo/readme.md

    This command generates an executable in the current directory.

 3. **Including Additional Files**:
-   If the application requires additional DLLs or resources, include them using the `--include-data-file` option:
+   If you want a complete portable exe, you can use the `--include-data-file` option:
    ```sh
    nuitka --onefile \
    --windows-icon-from-ico=ico/ADCIcon.ico \